-Table 20: Pro gress of the Waste Local F Plan
+Table 20: Progress of the Waste Local Plan

-Milestone Dates stated in the MWDS which was/is adopted at the time the milestone took place Actual events that took/are anticipated to take place in accordance with each milestone Initial stages including evidence gathering, initial consultation and call for sites (if required) 2017 - 2019 In line with the MWDS 2016 the county council carried out the initial evidence gathering stages for the Waste Local Plan review and carried out a public consultation on the Waste Local Plan Initial Consultation Document from 05 February to 30 March 2018.
+Milestone Dates stated in the MWDS which was/is adopted at the time the milestone was reached Actual events that took/are anticipated to take place in accordance with each milestone Initial stages including evidence gathering, initial consultation and call for sites (if required) 2017 - 2019 In line with the MWDS 2016 the county council carried out the initial evidence gathering stages for the Waste Local Plan review and carried out a public consultation on the Waste Local Plan Initial Consultation Document from 05 February to 30 March 2018.
 A Call for Sites exercise ran from 23 July 2018 to 16 September 2018 in line with the MWDS 2016.
 As stated above, the MWDS was revised in November 2018 to reflect the updated review timeline for the Minerals Local Plan and to reflect a more up to date review timeline for the Waste Local Plan.
-Draft WLP Plan consultation (Public Engagement) June - October 2019 The Draft Plan consultation did not take place in line with the date stated in the 2018 MWDS due to the need to undertake further evidence base work to support the Draft Plan.
-It is anticipated that the Draft Waste Local Plan will go out for consultation in early 2021.
-The MWDS will be revised in 2020 to reflect a more accurate timeline for the production of the Waste Local Plan.
-Publication of Proposed Submission (Public Participation) June - October 2020 Due to the fact that the Draft Plan consultation has not taken place within the period this AMR covers, (1 st April 2019 - 31 st March 2020) the publication of the proposed submission plan will not take place within the timeframe stated in the 2018 MWDS.
+Draft WLP Plan consultation (Public Engagement) January - March 2021 The Draft Plan consultation took place within the dates stated in the adopted MWDS (October 2020).
+The public participation on the plan took place from 11 th January - 19 th March 2021.
+Publication of Proposed Submission (Public Participation) July 2022 The consultation on the Draft WLP finished in March 2021.
+The Proposed Submission plan is under preparation and it is anticipated to take place within the dates stated in the adopted MWDS.
+Submission to the Secretary of State February - April 2023 It is anticipated that submission of the plan will take place within the dates stated in the adopted MWDS.